An innovative, research-based approach to learning piano

 Learn to play piano using research-based principles:

-- Improvise and experiment!
-“Experience is the best teacher” – so your kids will take those patterns they’ve been listening to and sing, chant, and play with them.
-They’ll then create their own music by combining the patterns.
+2. Improvise and experiment!
+“Experience is the best teacher” – so your kids will take those elements they’ve been learning from listening and sing, chant, and play with them.
+They’ll then create their own music by combining the elements.

-- Read and write.
-After gaining a huge understanding of music from listening, improvising, and experimenting, your kids will start reading and writing those familiar patterns (just like you probably read and wrote words like “cat” at first, not words like “extraterrestrial”).
+After understanding music through listening, improvising, and experimenting, kids will read and write familiar elements (just like you read and wrote words like “cat” at first, not words like “extraterrestrial”).

 Hello!
 I’m Arielle Sukhram-Ziemer, pianist and piano teacher.